crb233/unarian/README.md

 add_3 { + + + }
 subtract_2_or_fail { - - }

-# There are two builtin programs used for debugging: '!' and '?'.
+# There are three builtin functions used for debugging: '?', '!', and '@'.
+# Applying '?' reads a value from standard input and returns it.
-# Applying '!' to input x prints the value of x and returns x.
+# Applying '!' to input x prints x to standard input and returns x.
-# Applying '?' to input x prints the stack trace and returns x.
+# Applying '@' to input x prints the stack trace and returns x.
 print_then_add_1 { ! + }
-print_stack_trace { ? }
+print_stack_trace { @ }

-# Programs can have branching execution paths.
+# Functions can have branching execution paths.
 The special string '|' is
 # used to separate different branches.
 do_A_or_B_or_C { A | B | C }